liaz-stratoscale/strato-aws-examples/terraform/wordpress-3tier-app/readme.md

     ami-1b8ecb82893a4d1f9d500ce33d90496c

-6. Enable load balancing:
+4. Enable load balancing:

     **Menu** > **Region Management** > **Settings** > **Services & Support** > click Load Balancing toggle to ON.

-7. Enable and initialize RDS using a MySQL 5.7 engine:
+5. Enable and initialize RDS using a MySQL 5.7 engine:

     **Menu** > **Region Management** > **Settings** > **Services & Support** > click Database toggle to ON.

-### Before you begin: create `terraform.tfvars`
+### Before you begin: edit `terraform.tfvars`

-Use the included `terraform.tfvars.sample` file as a template.
-For each variable, fill in your environment-specific value.
+Use the included `terraform.tfvars` file as a template.
+For each variable, fill in your environment-specific value, as described below:

-Save the sample file as `terraform.tfvars` (remove the `.sample` extension) before running `terraform apply`.
+**Basic variables**

+The following variables: `symphony_ip`, `symp_access_key`, `symp_secret_key` are described [here](../ec2-instance/README.md).

+**web_number**

+Number of web servers (load balancer will automatically manage target groups).

+**web_ami***

+The AMI ID for the Xenial image you jsut uploaded into Symphony.
+It has a format like this:

+ami-1b8ecb82893a4d1f9d500ce33d90496c

+**web_instance_type**

+The instance type you want to use for your web server(s).
+Example: t2.medium

+**public_keypair_path**

+The path to the public key file that Terraform will pass to Symhpony for authentication.

+Background: You can generate a kepair using a tool such as `ssh-keygen`.
+Place the public and private keys on the machine on which you are running Terraform, for example:

+/path/to/myKey.pub

+/path/to/myKey.pem

+In this example, you would set the `public_keypair_path` to `/path/to/myKey.pub`.

 ## How to use

 1. Get the most recent version of Terraform.

+2. Run `terraform init`.

 2. Run `terraform apply`